yeezick/yeezick/README.md

 I'm a student of General Assembly's Software Engineering program where I'm learning the MERN-stack, with a hint of Rails at the end.
 The proximity of cities with skylines like NYC & Miami has always kept my ambitions high.
 4 passionate years in restaurants have kept me busy.
 Together, they've provoked a natural curiosity for testing humanity's limits while providing for it.
 <br/>
 ### Personal Brand & Goals
-This led me to General Assembly!
-Where I'm currently learning MERN and only getting started on the fast track to sky-high goals at revolutionary companies like Tesla, NASA, Apple, etc.  Now I live on my laptop while I daydream about safari's and going to the moon.
+This led me to General Assembly, where I'm currently learning MERN & Ruby on Rails.
+It's only the beginning of my lifelong venture to build & work for companies that are passionate about revolutioninizing technology and the everyday human experience.
+Now I live on my laptop while I daydream about safari's and going to the moon.
   <br/>

   ### Tl;dr